A view of the WWII memorial sculpture at the Stratište Memorial Complex located near Jabuka, Serbia.

 Photo 4: Furrows left behind in the earth after plowing

 The shape of this memorial sculpture at the Jabuka massacre site is meant to be reminiscent of a deep furrow into the earth made by a farm plow (Photo 4).
-As a representation of the rich farming tradition and history in the common working people of this region (who were its ultimate defenders during the Liberation War), the monument's creator, Nebojša Delja, intended that the four large bronze cast adornments to dominate the shape of the sculpture, and that they would over time become rusty, gaining a patine with age, eventually appearing to resemble the color of the earth.
+As a representation of the rich farming tradition and history in the common working people of this region (who were its ultimate defenders during the Liberation War), the monument's creator, Nebojša Delja, intended that the four large bronze cast adornments to dominate the shape of the sculpture and that they would over time become rusty, gaining a patine with age, eventually appearing to resemble the color of the earth.
 Meanwhile, the monument's themes of farming and harvest are also meant to evoke the fact that the majority of the killings at Stratište occurred in the autumn of 1941.
-Finally, it is important to note that numerous monuments built to honor the People's Liberation Struggle evoke themes and topics of labor, farming and the working class, not only because it fit into the narratives of the socialist policies and ideologies of communist Yugoslavia, but also because, as I stated above, the war of resistance against Axis occupation was a popular uprising comprised mostly of common everyday people (farmers, laborers, etc) -- as such, symbols such as farming and harvest were themes that local people could relate to and identify with.
+Finally, it is important to note that numerous monuments built to honor the People's Liberation Struggle evoke themes and topics of labor, farming and the working class, not only because they fit into the narratives of the socialist policies and ideologies of communist Yugoslavia, but also because, as I stated above, the war of resistance against Axis occupation was a popular uprising comprised mostly of common everyday people (farmers, laborers, etc) -- as such, symbols such as farming and harvest were themes that local people could relate to and identify with.

 Status and Condition:

 The overall state of the spomenik complex at Jabuka, Serbia is very poor.
 Firstly, overgrown vegetation and weeds dominate much of the memorial.
-It seems minimal effort is made to abate the weeds to maintain the landscaping.
+It seems that minimal effort is made to abate the weeds to maintain the landscaping.
 Meanwhile, the condition of the central "Brazde" sculpture is also very poor.
-Since 2013, the monument has been subject to over ten instance of theft and vandalism, to the extent where two of the massive bronze adornments (which weighed roughly 3 tons each) have been stolen completely, while all wiring and electrical components at the site have been dismantled or taken.
+Since 2013, the monument has been subject to over ten instances of theft and vandalism, to the extent where two of the massive bronze adornments (which weighed roughly 3 tons each) have been stolen completely, while all wiring and electrical components at the site have been dismantled or taken.
 The criminals who committed these acts are still unknown.
 Meanwhile, the small museum attached to this site has now reached a state of total destruction and abandonment.
 All exhibits, displays and artifacts once present in the museum are now gone.
 Even the wiring of the building has been stripped and stolen.
 Furthermore, there is no directional or promotional signage leading visitors or tourists to the site, nor are there any interpretive or informational signs at the memorial itself informing visitors to its cultural or historic significance.

 Photo 5: A 2017 ceremony at the monument at Jabuka